kiralyb/MS_mod_tSC/README.md

 - optogenetic stimulation of PV experessing septal neurons in mice (hippocampal LFP, hippocampal units - septal stimulus events)

 Demo session data, showing the required data format and hierarchy, is avaibale at the following link: https://drive.google.com/drive/folders/1H5beLdio0pAFR93i2OrGHdBNww7z-unu?usp=sharing
+(content: raw downsampled lfp; position data of the animal (optional); stimulation times (optional); preprocessed data after spike sorting and tSC extraction)

-Session data can be preprocessed with the tSC_run_session_analyses function (e.g. tSC_run_session_analyses ('L:\Balint\tsc\awake_mouse\','20161989','107108','10',1,1,'awake_mouse') for the demo session, see the documentation for further details on the inputs).
+(e.g. tSC_run_session_analyses ('L:\Balint\tsc\awake_mouse\','20161989','107108','10',1,1,'awake_mouse') for the demo session, see code documentation for further details on the inputs)

+Session data can be preprocessed with the tSC_run_session_analyses function.
 Preprocessed data is stored in the Matrix.mat and ses_Matrix.mat files in the root directory.

 ## Content